wonder • wander

 a collection of thoughts, musings, and milestones

-On the Monkey Bars, there is an exquisite moment when you must take a swing of faith and trust yourself to travel onward.
-Let go from behind, swing forward, hold, let go from behind, swing forward, hold, let go…You must let go of what is behind if you are intent on moving forward.
-Navigating the monkey bars, like navigating life, is all about rhythm, courage, and the gravity-defying aim of making your way across to the next place, to the other side… Good metaphor, isn’t it, if progress and success are what you’re after?
-If courage is favored over fear?
-SEE-SAW INSIGHTS The unorthodox see-saw maneuvering of my long-ago youth indicated an aspect of my personal style.
+On the Monkey Bars, there is an exquisite moment when it is necessary to take a swing of faith and trust one’s ability to travel onward.
+Let go from behind, swing forward, reach, grasp, hold, let go from behind, swing forward, reach, grasp, hold, let go… Intent on moving forward, I choose to let go of what is or was holding me back.
+Navigating Life reminds me of navigating the monkey bars.
+It is about rhythm, courage, intention, plus the gravity-defying aim of making one’s way across to the next place, and the next… It’s still a good metaphor for the ever-moving me as well as for those who consider opportunity, courage, movement, and continuation to be among the most interesting and important drivers of life?
+SEE-SAW THOUGHTS The unorthodox see-saw maneuvering of my long-ago youth indicated an aspect of my personal style.
 Most kids shared the see-saw with another friend—preferably a friend of a similar weight.
 The two teeter-totterers would sit facing one another and go up and down, using their feet to launch themselves upward, over and over.
 That was not my see-saw way.
 No, I preferred to mount the see-saw in the middle, straddle my legs on either side of the fulcrum, stand tall, and lean my weight sharply from side to side to control the movement of the see-saw.
 Challenging balance.
 Right, left, right, left.
 Balance.
-The rule of my solitary exercise was to maneuver the see-saw back and forth, as fast as possible, pushing both sides perilously close to the ground—without bumping.
+The rule of this solitary exercise was to maneuver the see-saw back and forth, as fast as possible, pushing both sides perilously close to the ground—without bumping.
 Of course, sometimes, I bumped.
-Always I recovered my balance.
+Once I recovered my balance, I prepared for the next bump.
 From those teeter-tottering playground experiences, I learned that, in big life, bumping is inevitable.
 Also, the act (the gift, the talent) of letting go is something to hold on to… “The world is but a perpetual see-saw.”
 Michel de Montaigne

 0 Comments